lyoungblood/realtime-web-analytics-workshop/module-4/README.md

 If you have made it to this point in the Workshop you are a real time analytics ninja, unicorn, or both.
 Congratulations!
 Here are some useful next steps to even more value out of the solution.
 *   Create a Glue Crawler pointing it to the S3 bucket being populated by the Kinesis Firehose delivery stream.
 Run the crawler and create a table with partitions in the Glue Data Catalog.
 Select the table in AWS Glue and select **Action** then **View data** to run queries on the data in S3 using Athena.
 You can also now query this data from within EMR or Redshift Spectrum using the external table created in the Glue Data Catalog.
 *   Update the average page load time metric to also include the page where the load time was generated.
 You will change the IsSet in the Metrics table to true.
 Also change the SQL to select the page name for MetricItem instead of using 'All Pages'.
 *   Create a notification email when the event_anomaly score exceeds a threshold of 2.0.
 Create a new **stream** in SQL that will contain the anomaly records.
-Copy the existing ANOMALY_EVENT_PUMP statement tatment and add it back with a new name.
+Copy the existing ANOMALY_EVENT_PUMP statement and add it back with a new name.
 Change the stream that is being inserted into to the anomaly stream just created.
 Add a WHERE clause to only emit events that are sufficiently anomalous **WHERE AnomalyScore > 2.0**.
 Create a Lambda function that sends an SNS message to a topic that is subscribed to by SES.
 Create a new destination in your Kinesis application for your anomaly stream and connect it to the Lambda function.
+The data generated from the **test-becon.py** script is random but evenly distributed across the possible values.
+The anomaly detection functionality will identify this normal pattern and therefore likely emit a score lower than 2.0.
+To create an anomaly, create another test script that sends a single event type such as 'exception' and run that to generate a spike in the counts for this metric item which in turn should generate an anomaly score over 2.0.

 ## License